flyingrhinonz/nccm/README.md

 https://www.gnu.org/licenses/gpl-3.0.en.html

-This software can be used by anyone at no cost, however if you like using my software and can support - please donate money to a children's hospital of your choice.
+This software can be used by anyone at no cost, however, if you like using my software and can support - please donate money to a children's hospital of your choice.